-This page will guide you on how to create hazards for the Pikmin fangame engine.
+This page will guide you on how to create hazards for Pikifen.
 For clarity, know that a hazard is just an abstract danger, not a physical object.
 Poison, fire, water, electricity, are all hazards.
 Gas pipes and fire geysers are obstacles, bodies of water are a type of sector, and electrical attacks from enemies are a property given to an attack; all of these use a hazard, but are not hazards.

 Pikmin can be vulnerable or invulnerable to a certain hazard.
 If they are invulnerable, they will be completely invulnerable to any attack hitboxes that use that property, and will act as if it doesn't exist.
 If not, it will suffer from some status effect.
 Being on fire, flailing on the surface of the water, or choking on poison are all status effects.
 Before you implement hazards, you must have some status effects, otherwise the hazards will be pointless if they can't cause problems.
 Please read the status effects guide for information on how to declare status effects.

 Game_data/Misc/Hazards.txt specifies what hazards exist, as well as their properties.
 Each main block in that file is one hazard, and the block's name is the hazard's name, which is what must be used to refer to it by.

 To create a normal hazard, simply specify the following properties on its block:

 color: A color that represents the hazard, in the format

 status: Status effects to apply to any Pikmin that is not invulnerable.
 This list is separated by semicolons (;), and can have only one status effect.